aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ### `toSet`

-This example will take a list that contains one duplicate and create a `Set`, which discards the duplicates.
+The example below will take a list that contains one duplicate and create a `Set` which discards the duplicates.
 As usual, duplicates are defined as values that return `true` when compared using the `equals()` method.

+    List<CollectorsDemo.Person> duplicatePersonList =
+        Arrays.asList(
+                new CollectorsDemo.Person("Tom", 30),
+                new CollectorsDemo.Person("Tom", 30),
+                new CollectorsDemo.Person("Jenny", 20));

     Set<Person> personSet =
         duplicatePersonList.stream()
             .collect(Collectors.toSet());